 Egg’s unique EV charging proposition provides homeowners with a Part S regulation-compliant smart charger so they can get enjoy the convenience of home charging from move-in day.

-For added peace of mind, customers have the option to take Egg’s rolling monthly EV charger subscription which provides enhanced customer support, including 2-day repair or replace call outs, so they can get back up and running in no time.
+For added peace of mind, customers have the option to take Egg’s EV Charger Plan which provides enhanced customer support, including repair-or-replace call-outs, so they can get back up and running in no time.

 Building the sustainable homes of tomorrow